giellalt/keyboard-myu/README.md

 [![License](https://img.shields.io/github/license/giellalt/keyboard-myu)](https://github.com/giellalt/keyboard-myu/blob/main/LICENSE)

-This repository contains source files for keyboards for the Mundurukú language.
-The code is licensed under the GPLv3 license, and the license is also detailed in the [LICENSE](LICENSE) file.
+This repository contains source files for keyboards for the Munduruku language.
+The code is licensed under the LGPLv3 license, and the license is also detailed in the [LICENSE](LICENSE) file.
 The authors named in the AUTHORS file are available for other licensing options.